 - The first £2,000 of free shares received by the employee are generally exempt from NI and income tax.

-- Shares worth up to £50,000 when the employee receives them will usually be exempt from CGT.
+- Before March 2016 shares worth up to £50,000 when the employee receives them will usually be exempt from CGT.

 11. Paying less tax